So You Need an Apicoectomy?

 What to Expect During and After an Apicoectomy

-You might have some minor pain and swelling after you have this procedure, but this should only last for a few days.
+You might have some minor pain and swelling afterward, but this should only last for a few days.
 Your endodontist might recommend taking over-the-counter pain medication to help relieve discomfort.
 You should also follow your endodontist’s instructions for caring for your tooth to ensure that it properly heals.

 Benefits of an Apicoectomy

-Apicoectomies also have high success rates, making them a good option for saving natural teeth that are infected.
+Apicoectomies also have high success rates, making them a good option for saving your natural teeth.
 When you have your apicoectomy done by an experienced endodontist, you can depend on having a successful procedure with a low risk of complications.

 Good Candidates for Apicoectomies

-If you need more information on having an apicoectomy, please contact Largo Endodontics today to schedule an appointment with our endodontist, Dr. Ernest Rillman.
+If you need more information on having an apicoectomy, schedule an appointment with our board-certified endodontist, Dr. Ernest Rillman.
 We provide root canals, apicoectomies, and other types of endodontic procedures for patients in and around the Largo area.

 Posted by